gammapy/gammapy-meetings/coding-sprints/2025-04-LaLaguna/README.md

 ### Thursday

 Visit to ASTRI and THEMIS solar telescope
+Maybe have dinner in the Parador restaurant ?

 ### Friday